Catholic Church in the United States: Parochial schools

 By the middle of the 19th century, the Catholics in larger cities started building their own parochial school system.
 The main impetus was fear that exposure to Protestant teachers in the public schools, and Protestant fellow students, would lead to a loss of faith.
 Protestants reacted by strong opposition to any public funding of parochial schools.
 The Catholics nevertheless built their elementary schools, parish by parish, using very low-paid sisters as teachers.

 In the classrooms, the highest priorities were piety, orthodoxy, and strict discipline.
 Knowledge of the subject matter was a minor concern, and in the late 19th century few of the teachers in parochial (or secular) schools had gone beyond the 8th grade themselves.
 The sisters came from numerous denominations, and there was no effort to provide joint teachers training programs.
 The bishops were indifferent.
 Finally around 1911, led by the Catholic University of America in Washington, Catholic colleges began summer institutes to train the sisters in pedagogical techniques.
 Long past World War II, the Catholic schools were noted for inferior plants compared to the public schools, and less well-trained teachers.
 The teachers were selected for religiosity, not teaching skills; the outcome was pious children and a reduced risk of marriage to Protestants.
 However, by the later half the 20th century Catholic schools began to perform significantly better than their public counterparts.
+In 2024, the National Catholic Educational Association reported that 99% of the students in 1,174 Catholic secondary schools graduated on time and 85% of them went on to four-year colleges.

 Universities and colleges

 According to the Association of Catholic Colleges and Universities in 2011, there are approximately 230 Catholic universities and colleges in the United States with nearly 1 million students and some 65,000 professors.
 In 2016, the number of tertiary schools fell to 227, while the number of students also fell to 798,006.
 The national university of the church, founded by the nation's bishops in 1887, is The Catholic University of America in Washington, D.C.
 The first Catholic college/university of higher learning established in the United States is Georgetown University, founded in 1789.
 The richest U.S. Catholic university is the University of Notre Dame (founded in 1842) with an endowment of over 20 billion in 2022.
-In the 2021 edition of U.S. News & World Report rankings, 10 of the top 100 national universities in the US were Catholic.
+In the 2025 edition of U.S. News & World Report rankings, 9 of the top 100 national universities and 6 of the top national liberal arts colleges in the US were Catholic.